jess-miz/CodeWars/README.md

 ## Lessons Learned:

-My biggest takeaway from these daily challenges would be how I approach coding.
+From these daily challenges I learned how to approach a coding problem.
 I was able to recognize patterns between problems and apply those to similar ones I encountered later on.
-I was also exposed to lots of new ways of solving problems that broaden my understanding.
-I learned not to give up but to improve my googling abilities and let the knowledge of other engineers guide the way.
+I was also exposed to lots of new ways of solving a challenge that broaden my understanding.